 "Standard Code Lists" project

-Following a decision taken by Eurostat Directors' meeting in December 2007, and confirmed in 2009, Unit B5 "Management of statistical data and metadata" is in charge of the harmonisation of statistical code lists in the whole of Eurostat.
+Following a decision taken by Eurostat Directors' meeting in December 2007, and confirmed in 2009, Unit B5 "Central Data and Metadata Services" is in charge of the harmonisation of statistical code lists in the whole of Eurostat.
 Background, process and rules are explained below.

 What are statistical code lists ?